52 Ancestors,

 Conclusion

 So, I am curious, what methods have others used to successfully research ancestors with common surnames.
 Particularly those who lived 200 years ago, and lived agrarian lifestyles in sparsely populated areas of the United States.
 I am using the methods outlined above, but I am making little headway.
-Any advise or guidance will be appreciated.
+Any advice or guidance will be appreciated.
 Sign me, Curious.

 These are many of the surnames in my family tree